fepitre/qubes-builderv2/README.md

 - `modules` --- Declare submodules to be included inside source preparation (source archives creation and placeholders substitution)
 - `files` --- List of external files to be downloaded.
-It has to be provided with the combination of a `url` and a verification method.
-A verification method is either a checksum file or a signature file with public GPG keys.
+It has to be provided with the combination of a `url`/`git-url` and a verification method.
+For `url`, a verification method is either a checksum file or a signature file with public GPG keys.
+For `git-url`, it's either GPG key to verity a tag, or explicit commit id.
 - `url` --- URL of the external file to download.
 - `sha256` --- Path to `sha256` checksum file relative to source directory (in
   combination with `url`).